ucf-sttc/ARORA/README.md

 # Introduction
 This project contains the Unity based code for ARORA simulator.

+# Getting Started

-# Pre-requisites
+# Install the pre-requisites

 * Add the ssh key to your github account to access our repos using ssh: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
 * Install the aws cli to access our asset files from aws s3: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
-* Install Unity Editor version 2021.3.24f1.
+* Install Unity Editor version 2021.3.24f1 from unityhub://2021.3.24f1/cf10dcf7010d.
 Verify that the following packages are installed Addressable 1.19.19 and Universal RP 12.1.11 : https://docs.unity3d.com/2021.1/Documentation/Manual/GettingStartedInstallingUnity.html

 # Get the code and assets